 The Riksbank grants credit to its counterparties on both intraday and overnight bases and occasionally with longer maturities.
 Granting credit is linked with risk.
 Consequently, the Riksbank, in accordance with the Sveriges Riksbank Act and like other central banks, makes the requirement that counterparties pledge adequate collateral in exchange for credit.
 The Riksbank has adopted a number of measures to mitigate the effects of the corona pandemic on the Swedish economy, including easing collateral requirements.

 The collateral is mainly comprised of different types of security, but in special cases foreign currency may also be used as collateral.
 For a detailed description of the requirements applying for securities to be used as collateral for credit, see “Instructions for collateral” under related content.

 The Riksbank has largely automated the management of collateral, which means that RIX participants can obtain rapid access to increased credit in RIX by registering a transfer of securities in Euroclear Sweden or Euroclear Bank or by paying foreign currency into an account.

-With regard to the valuation of collateral, the Riksbank makes a haircut.
-Normally, the size of the haircut depends on the type of security.
-Different types of security are placed into one of three liquidity categories.
-An extra haircut may be made if the valuation prices the Riksbank has access to are not up-to-date.
+In the valuation of collateral, the Riksbank makes a haircut that considers the risk with which a given security is linked.
+Normally, the size of the haircut depends on the type of security, its liquidity and maturity.
+The different types of security that the Riksbank accepts are placed into three liquidity categories.
+An extra haircut may be made if the valuation prices to which the Riksbank has access are not up-to-date.
 See “Instructions for collateral” for a more detailed description of valuation of collateral.
-The linked document "Eligible assets (Annex S2)" reports the current haircut including possible extra haircut.
+The page Eligible assets reports the current haircut including possible extra haircut.